gks-anvil/vrs_anvil_toolkit/README.md

 ## Cohort Allele Frequency Generation

 ### Description
-Create a cohort allele frequency object for a given variant, subsettable by participant list, GREGOR-formatted phenotypes, etc.
+Given a variant of interest, Create a cohort allele frequency object, subsettable by participant list and a phenotype code.

 ### General Prerequisites
 - Variant ID of interest
 - VCF path to file
   - chr field is prepended with chr (eg `chr1`)
   - genotyping laid out per-patient (eg a row has column `PATIENT_1` with value `0/1`)
+- Precomputed VRS-VCF index (created using [vrsix](https://github.com/gks-anvil/vrsix))
 - Access to phenotypes table either through Terra (default) or as a local file (structured according to the [GREGOR data model](https://gregorconsortium.org/data-model))

 ### Use Cases